Input Files

 Overview

 The VASP manual is the "holy bible" of VASP.
 Read it with care when you have questions.
-Also check out our 😎Assorted Wisdom section for some tips/tricks.
+The official VASP tutorials and the official VASP YouTube channel are valuable "getting started" resources.

 There are four key input files needed to run a VASP calculation: